 Direct experience in taking executives through data governance journeys:

 critical data flows are understood semantically and prioritised against the business

 helping the organisation to delegate ownership of data and process quality.

 Regardless of the methodology, all projects are subject to project management triangle constraints (budget, time and scope) and the need to balance the impact each has on quality.
 Whilst it is important to manage and explain this core element, this triangle and many other common tools (e.g. regular status reporting, robust project plans, accurate forecasting) are the bare minimum a project manager should be bringing to the table.

 For a project to be truly successful, a project manager should have a rich understanding of the change ahead.
 They should be able to empathise with your users and be prepared to make a similar emotional investment as the rest of the team.

 Managing risk is a core project management skill but often the risk register will be drafted and discarded, instead of being the living document which constantly maps and prioritises action.

 Projects must ensure sponsors retain control by creating checkpoints that align to critical project success points.
-In poorly run projects these tend to occur after the cost is committed/incurred or issues have already progressed leaving governance groups to deal with them after the fact rather than ahead of time where influence and experience could be useful.
+In poorly run projects these tend to occur after the cost is committed/incurred or issues have already progressed leaving governance groups to deal with them after the fact where influence and experience has already been limited.